 Rainbow Beach

-What to do: Today, the area is home to sweeping skyline views, a gymnasium, fitness center, and multipurpose rooms, handball courts, two playgrounds, and one of the oldest community gardens in Chicago.
+What to do: Today, the area is home to sweeping skyline views, a gymnasium, a fitness center, and multipurpose rooms, handball courts, two playgrounds, and one of the oldest community gardens in Chicago.

 57th Street Beach

-Tucked in the Hyde Park neighborhood, less crowds make 57th Street Beach an ideal spot for picnicking or building sandcastles.
+Tucked in the Hyde Park neighborhood, fewer crowds make 57th Street Beach an ideal spot for picnicking or building sandcastles.
 The beach is part of historic Jackson Park, one of the city’s oldest parks and the site of the 1893 World’s Fair in Chicago.
-5700 S. Lake Shore Drive
+The beach is the perfect stop after exploring the Griffin Museum of Science and Industry across the street.

 Find Chicago beaches by activity